Go to All Blogs | Neotropical Blogs | Guyana Birding Tours

 Why visit Guyana?

 Guyana is bordered by the Atlantic Ocean to the north, Brazil to the south, southwest, Venezuela to the west, and Suriname to the east.
-With 215,000 square kilometers (83,000 square miles), almost size the Great Britain, it is the third-smallest sovereign country on mainland South America after Uruguay and Suriname.
+With 215,000 square kilometers (83,000 square miles), almost the size the Great Britain, it is the third-smallest sovereign country on mainland South America after Uruguay and Suriname.

 Guyana is the only English-speaking and drive-left country in South America.